daptin/daptin/docs_markdown/docs/data-modeling/state_tracking.md

 ## State machine

-A state machine is a description of "states" which the object can be in, and list of all valid transactions from one state to another.
-Lets begin with an example:
+A state machine is a description of "states" which the object can be in, and list of all valid transitions from one state to another.
+Let us begin with an example:

 The following JSON defines a state machine which has (a hypothetical state machine for tracking todos):